Email subscription form header

 Sign up for emails

-Once you have narrowed down your choices, sign up to receive emails ahead of your stay.
+Once you have narrowed your choices, sign up to receive emails ahead of your stay.
 You may receive a special offer to entice you to complete your reservation.

 Read reviews before you make up your mind.
 I use TripAdvisor and Yelp.